jonathanhogg/flitter/docs/windows.md

 *PREFIX* `;` (`0` | `1` | … )
 : The status of the pointer button(s), numbered from `0` upwards – which of these is "left" or "right" is OS dependent.
-The state value will be `true` if the mouse button is currently pressed, `false` if it is released or `null` if the state is not currently known (for instance the window has just opened and no mouse events have been processed).
+The state value will be `true` if the pointer button is currently pressed, `false` if it is released or `null` if the state is not currently known (for instance the window has just opened and no pointer events have been processed).

 ## `!shader`